BitDATAPro/Open-API/open-us.md

 #### Steps for signature

 get parameter participates in signature. post parameter does not participate in signature authentication than enter parameter.
-- (1) Field needed to be filled: timestamp: current timestamp apikey: user key.
+- (1) Field needed to be filled: timestamp: current timestamp APIkey: user key.
 - (2) sort the ASCII codes according to the key of the parameters.
 - (3) stitching parameters such as a=1&b=2&c=3.
 - (4) Call the HmacSHA256 hash function with the generated string and API private key as parameters to obtain the hash value.